AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-creating-a-personal-website-with-jekyll-and-github-pages-a-comprehensive-guide.md

 - `category` and `categories`: Specify the category or categories, respectively, to which the blog post belongs.
 Categories can be used for grouping related blog posts in Jekyll.
 - `tags`: Tags are very similar to categories in Jekyll.
 In fact, there's barely any difference between the two.

-For example, this blog post was written in Markdown and uses the following front matter variables:
+For example, this blog post that you're reading was written in Markdown and uses the following front matter variables:

 ```markdown
 ---